Kioni/ModPE/README.md

 CustomName:@, or #, or *, whatever you feel looks like a good tattoo for the troubled

-The trouble itself is crafted in the trades, so make sure you open their trade before going into nbtedit and make sure to boost the trades maxUses to 999 so the trouble lasts a while before you have to reactivate it, the following are the troubles i've created:
+The trouble itself is crafted in the trades, so make sure you open their trade before going into nbtedit and make sure to boost the trades maxUses to 999 so the trouble lasts a while before you have to reactivate it, now a trouble should be based roughly on what they traded before or attached to a nearby enviromental status effect, the following are the troubles i've created:

 Not a Trouble, The Guard Leader,
 Uses HarkenScythe and AlchMine Alchemy